Why Mother Fog is the Gateway to Drama

 She feigns being foggy about when her assignments are due, when she has homework, or when she has chores to do.

 Mother Fog opens the door to drama.
 Here’s why.

-Your daughter knows when you’re in Mother Fog and will try to take advantage to do what she wants.
+Your teen knows when you’re in Mother Fog and will try to take advantage to do what she wants.
 She has an arsenal of tactics to get you to see things her way.

 She will use forceful tactics and . . .

 - Argue with you.
 “Why won’t you let me go to the party?”

 - Throw a drama fit.
 She will slam doors, yell and scream, follow you around the house, and badger you to let her go.
 “Seriously, MOM, I have to go to this party.”

 - Shame and belittle you.
 “Mom you’re such a loser.
 Just because you don’t have a social life doesn’t mean that I shouldn’t.”